Upper Swan

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 39 trips per day across all routes, equating to approximately 12 weekly trips per individual stop.
+According to the 2021 Census, only 11.4% of residents work from home, which may be influenced by COVID-19 conditions.
+The service frequency averages 39 trips per day across all routes, translating to roughly 12 weekly trips per individual stop.

 Frequently Asked Questions - Transport